 On the other hand, you have to know when is the right time to sweat it out or to not take any actions.

-If it’s a simple typo, we recommend that you don’t stress about it too much.
-However, this is the case if the typo doesn’t offend anyone.
-For example, if you’ve used a word such as “waste” instead of “waist”, there’s no point of writing an apology letter.
+If it is a simple typo, we recommend that you do not stress about it too much.
+However, this is the case if the typo does not offend anyone.
+For example, if you have used a word such as “waste” instead of “waist”, there is no point in writing an apology.
 Minor broken emails happens with things such as:

 - Misplaced comma